Access4all/adg/pages/setup/screen-readers/jaws/README.md

 - Press `JAWS + Space` (a *beep* will be played), then `H`.
 - The history shows that last 20 announcements.
 - Sadly, the history doesn't refresh automatically.

+## Configuration

+Screen readers in general offer tons of configuration options which can drastically influence their behaviour.
+In general, we advise to stick to the defaults.
+The following configuration suggestions are known to be useful and safe though.

+### Disable auto forms mode (optional)

+JAWS by default switches automatically between interaction modes (if you are really curious about this, skip forward and read [Screen readers' browse and focus modes](/pages/knowledge/desktop-screen-readers/browse-focus-modes)).
+While programming and testing (especially complex JavaScript widgets), this behaviour can be a bit nasty.

+This mode can be disabled, so it is similar to NVDA. **But we urge you to only do this if you really know what you are doing.**

+- Open Firefox.
+- Press `JAWS + V` (this opens the QuickSettings of the currently open application).
+- Enter "form" into the search field.
+- In `Virtual Cursor Options` look out for `Form Options`, then `Auto Forms Mode`.
+- Choose `SemiAuto` and confirm.

+Do the same in Internet Explorer.